I'm having trouble burning DVDs in RealPlayer. What should I do?

 - The disc is not in the correct drive

 - The disc is not supported (RealPlayer can't burn to Dual-layer or Blu-Ray discs)

 Solution 5: Lower your burn speed.

 Try adjusting the burn speed of your DVD burner to half its current rate, even if the DVD disc is compatible.
 (Check the Help documentation for your burner if you're not sure how to do this.)

 It's possible that a firewall is blocking the burn from proceeding.
 For solutions, see Configuring RealPlayer to work with a firewall.

 Solution 7: Log in to your computer as an administrator.

-Try running the program as administrator (Windows Vista or 7) or from a profile with administrator privileges (Windows XP).
+Try running the program as administrator (Windows Vista or higher) or from a profile with administrator privileges (Windows XP).

 Solution 8: Run Disk Cleanup to free up space on your computer.